nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 A key functionality of DevEnable is the ability to add projects, issues, and clients into the system.
 The command word for adding will be `project`, `issue`, or `client`, depending on which entity is being added.
 This is followed by the flag `-a`, representing an Add command.
 Next, it is followed by a series of prefixes-value pairs to initialise the entity, some of which are compulsory while others are optional.
-When a user enters a valid Add command in the interface, `AddressBookParser#parseCommand` will be called which processes the inputs, creates an instance of a command parser, and calls the `projectCommandParser#parse`, `IssueCommandParser#parse` or `ClientCommandParser#parse` method, depending on which entity is being added.
+When a user enters a valid Add command in the interface, `AddressBookParser#parseCommand` will be called which processes the inputs, creates an instance of a command parser, and calls the `ProjectCommandParser#parse`, `IssueCommandParser#parse` or `ClientCommandParser#parse` method, depending on which entity is being added.
 Within this method, the flag `-a` will be detected, calling `ProjectCommandParser#parseAddProjectCommand`, `IssueCommandParser#parseAddIssueCommand`, or `ClientCommandParser#parseAddClientCommand`, depending on which entity is added, which checks for input and prefix-value pair validity with methods in `ParserUtil`.
 Finally, the parsed arguments are passed into and returned in an instance of the Add Command entity and the `AddProjectCommand#execute`, `AddIssueCommand#execute`, or `AddClientCommand#execute` is called depending